nots1dd/inLimbo/README.md

 - `--print-song-info`
 **Description**: Print every parsed information (even default info) regarding a song (Arguments: Can take **SONG NAME** or **FILE PATH**)

+- `--socket-info`
+**Description**: Prints the information about the Unix domain socket binding of inLimbo

+- `--socket-unlink-force`
+**Description**: Forcibly removes (unlinks) the Unix domain socket binding even if the application is running

 > [!NOTE]
 >